FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Be sure to constantly check your dog’s paws, tails and ears for frostbite before it advances.
-Keeping your dog indoors or in a well-shielded dog house will protect from freezing temperatures.
+Keeping any dog breed indoors or in a well-shielded dog house will protect from freezing extreme temperatures.

-After your dog goes outdoors for a walk or to play, wipe him down with a warm blanket, paying particular attention to those areas most susceptible to frostbite.
-We suggests limiting the amount of time that your dog spends outdoors in freezing weather, and suggests using commercial cooking spray to coat his paws before going out on walks.
-The spray can add an extra layer of protection against water, which can collect on your dog’s paws and freeze, later leading to frostbite.
+After your dog goes outdoors for a walk or to play, wipe him down with a warm blanket.
+Paying particular attention to those areas most susceptible to frostbite.
+We suggest limiting the amount of time that your dog spends outdoors in freezing weather.
+Using commercial cooking spray to coat his paws before going out on walks is also helpful.
+The spray can add an extra layer of paw protection against water which can collect on your dog’s paws and freeze, later leading to frostbite.

 On her website, Geller also advises pet parents not to shave their dog’s coats down to the skin during winter months.
-The coat serves as protection against harsh weather.
-Geller recommends continuing a regular grooming schedule to keep your dog’s coat healthy and strong.
+The dog winter coat serves as protection against harsh weather.
+Geller recommends continuing a regular grooming schedule to keep your dog’s coat healthy and strong or keeping dogs warm in winter.
 She also advises adding flaxseed oil, olive oil or other supplements to your dog’s diet to maintain a healthy coat.

-Numerous pet parents sadly lose their dogs to antifreeze poisoning every winter.
+Numerous pet parents sadly lose their dogs to antifreeze poisoning every winter weather.
 Antifreeze is a chemical cryoprotectant used in car radiators.
 These deaths tend to be more prevalent in winter months, when antifreeze is in higher demand to maintain car heating systems.

-“The active ingredient in most brands of antifreeze is ethylene glycol, a sweet-tasting liquid that can be attractive to an animal, especially one that does not have access to an abundant source of fresh water,” says our veterinarians.
-For this reason, make sure that your dog always has access to a fresh bowl of water, and continually check it to make sure the water has not frozen.
-Possibly consider purchasing a heated water bowl for your dog.
+“The active ingredient in most brands of antifreeze is ethylene glycol, a sweet-tasting liquid that can be attractive to an animal.
+Especially one that does not have access to an abundant source of fresh water,” says our veterinarians.
+For this reason, make sure that your dog always has access to a fresh bowl of water.
+You should continually check it to make sure the water has not frozen.
+Possibly consider purchasing a heated water bowl for your outdoor dog.

 The HSUS suggests using antifreeze products made with propylene glycol, which is non-toxic to animals.

-Although dogs can suffer many risks during the winter months, let’s not forget our smaller furry friends, including cats and small wildlife.
+Although dogs can suffer many risks during the winter months.
+Let’s not forget our smaller furry friends, including cats and small wildlife.
 In the winter, these animals seek refuge in the engines of cars where they can find shelter from cold wind.
-In the morning, before starting your engine, Geller suggests banging on your car’s hood to scare off any small animals that could suffer serious injuries when the engine is turned on.

 Indoors, if you have a fireplace, Geller advises keeping a close eye on it when your dog is around.
 She suggests using a screen to keep tails from catching fire in an open flame.